-- (1) For status of subscriber certificates (including TLS certificates): CHTCA updates an OCSP response prior to one-half of the validity period before the nextUpdate, and the validity interval of the OCSP response is greater than or equal to 8 hours and less than 16 hours. - (2) For status of self-issued certificates, subordinate CA certificates, and cross-certificates: CHTCA updates the information at least every twelve months and within 24 hours after any of these certificates is revoked.
+- (1) For status of subscriber certificates: an authoritative OCSP response MUST be available (i.e. the responder MUST NOT respond with the "unknown" status) starting no more than 15 minutes after the certificate is first published or otherwise made available.
+CHTCA updates an OCSP response prior to one-half of the validity period before the nextUpdate, and the validity interval of the OCSP response is greater than or equal to 8 hours and less than 16 hours. - (2) For status of self-issued certificates, subordinate CA certificates, and cross-certificates: CHTCA updates the information at least every twelve months and within 24 hours after any of these certificates is revoked.

-A certificate serial number within an OCSP request is one of the following three options:
+A certificate serial number within an OCSP request is either:

-- (1) "assigned" if a certificate with that serial number has been issued by CHTCA; or - (2) "reserved" if a precertificate, which is required for issuing TLS certificates, with that serial number has been issued by CHTCA; or - (3) "unused" if neither of the previous conditions are met.
+(1) "assigned" if a certificate with that serial number has been issued by CHTCA; or

+(2) "unassigned" if neither of the previous conditions is met.

-If the OCSP responder receives a request for the status of a certificate serial number that is "assigned", the responder shall respond with the current status of the certificate corresponding to that serial number.
-If the OCSP responder receives a request for the status of a certificate serial number that is "unused", the responder shall not respond with a "good" status.
-CHTCA shall monitor the OCSP responder for requests of "unused" serial numbers as part of its security response procedures.
+If the OCSP responder receives a request for the status of a certificate serial number that is "unassigned", then the responder should not respond with a "good" status.